quantling/pyndl/paper/paper.md

 A severe limitation of *ndl* and *ndl2* is that both packages have difficulties with non-ASCII input, causing problems in the analysis of non-English text corpora due to special characters or non-Latin alphabets.
-An example would be the processing of Arabic or Ukrainian languages; even German umlauts are inconvenient to use in *ndl* and *ndl2*.
+An example would be the processing of Arabic or Slavic languages; even German umlauts are inconvenient to use in *ndl* and *ndl2*.
 Furthermore, in *ndl2*, it is impossible to conveniently access huge weight matrices due to a size limitation of arrays in the R programming language [@R_project].
 This limit does not allow